BudgieInWA/tracks5/README.md

 - right click and keyboard business
     - right click / esc - cancel / back
     - `\`` - debug console
-    - `tab`  - cycle tool selection
-- Look like unexplored map.
-- find a transitiiiion-stable description of train positions so they can be css animated.